 MIII programming, logistics, fundraising and overall conference experience are lead by a group of fellow maintainers.
 Meet the members of the MIII Planning Committee.

-Transportation Maintenance: The Transportation track will push an intellectual and policy agenda for improvement of transportation infrastructures.
+The Transportation track will push an intellectual and policy agenda for improvement of transportation infrastructures.
 We are interested in the perspectives of scholars, workers, practitioners, policy-makers, activists, enthusiasts, and those who straddle the boundaries among any of these categories.
 We aim to include all transportation modes, from private car usage to air transportation to public transit and non-motorized modes.
-We are particularly interested in proposals about the economic burden of transportation, and the inequality of this burden; sustainability and environmental debates including degradation and recycling of transportation infrastructures; and access to transportation, including questions of interactions between transit and the built environment and exclusion of marginalized groups, including disabled people.
+We are particularly interested in proposals about the economic burden of transportation, and the inequality of this burden; sustainability and environmental debates including degradation and recycling of transportation infrastructures; standards for safety, accessibility, and reliability; and access to transportation, including questions of interactions between transit and the built environment and exclusion of marginalized groups, including disabled people.

 Software is a critical element of our information infrastructure, and maintainers ensure it is reliable and secure.
 However, we currently lack the tools, business models, and cultural forms of recognition that are needed to sustain the work of software maintainers.
 This track is a space for maintainers to connect, share experiences, and explore sustainable community, governance practices, standards, and business models.